muhdmirzamz/Insta/README.md

 An Instagram app clone to help me learn iOS

+19 April 2017
+- Image cells are now the right size
+- Button renamed to make sure user knows where to choose picture

 18 April 2017
 - Tapping the return button on the keyboard now dismisses the keyboard after you have finished typing in the caption for a photo